 Why use a VPN with Tor?

-A VPN encrypts all of a device’s traffic and routes it through a remote server in a location of the your choosing.
+A VPN encrypts all of a device’s traffic and routes it through a remote server in a location of your choosing.
 This assigns the user a new IP address–a string of numbers and decimals unique to a device that can be used to pinpoint the user’s location.
 The encryption prevents internet service providers from being able to monitor your activity.

 While most good VPN providers offer a “no logs” policy, VPNs still require a degree of trust that the provider won’t record user traffic or give in to corporations, hackers, and governments that demand user information.
 Your activity is private, but not necessarily anonymous.